tdemelle-SiP/ESLintAutoOnSave/README.md

 - **VS Code Integration**: Seamlessly integrates with Visual Studio Code, enhancing your coding experience without disrupting your workflow.
 - **Easy Setup**: A simple setup script configures `eslint-watcher` in your project with minimal effort.
 - **Customizable Monitoring**: Configure which files or directories to monitor according to your project's needs.
-- **Customizable Rules**: Tailor the linting rules to your project's specific needs by editing the `.eslintrc.js` file in your project root.
+- **Customizable Rules**: Tailor the linting rules to your project's specific needs by editing the `.eslintrc.cjs` file in your project root.

 ## Installation